muheebhussain/DocumentScheduler/README.md

 Used fake stub function, When spinning up or down servers.
 You don't need to actually receive the documents, just the filenames All documents take 1 minute to process
-All the servers are quad core, and max limit for servers are 4.(Values are assigned in AppSettings.config, can be changes if needed)
+All the servers are quad core, and max limit for servers are 4.(Values are assigned in AppSettings.config, can be changes if needed).
+Didnt implement Unit Test, to just focus on implementation of requriements.

 Implementation:

 Core Login is in Class Library in Document Scheduler.cs //DocumentScheduler.Lib.Core